iimamul/Quick-Start-Docs/React/Create React-Firebase CRUD Project with Authentication.md

-# Create React-Firebase Project with Authentication
+# Create React-Firebase CRUD Project with Authentication

 A brief description of how to create a react Firebase project with Firebase Authentication.